Sections:

 - Clear rules about students’ ultimate accountability for work.
 (Bowen and Watson 139-140)

-Thoughtful syllabus statements help students to understand your rationale for allowing or prohibiting certain uses of AI in your course.
-Doing so allows them to learn more about what AI does well, and what limits it has.
-Such a statement is also best used as the beginning of a conversation with your students about these issues, in which you might further explore the benefits and limitations of AI technologies for your subject area, perhaps developing your own class compact for its use (you can learn more about strategies for discussing all syllabus statement on our Talking about Syllabus Statements DRT page).
+Thoughtful syllabus statements help students to understand your rationale for allowing or prohibiting uses of AI in your course.
+Such a statement is also best used as the beginning of a conversation with your students about these issues, in which you might further explore the benefits and limitations of AI technologies for your subject area, perhaps developing your own class compact for its use or prohibition (you can learn more about strategies for discussing all syllabus statement on our Talking about Syllabus Statements DRT page).

-Also note that assignments that allow for some level of AI use will need further specification of appropriate conditions and processes for AI use as well.
+Also note that assignments that allow for some level of AI use will need further specification of appropriate conditions and processes for AI use and credit at the assignment level as well.
 These specifications will depend on your own learning goals for the course and assignment, and your own disciplinary values.
-Examples from Teaching with AI include:

 Citing AI as a Source